appdotnet/api-spec/content/docs/resources/app-stream/index.md

 ---
-title: "Stream"
+title: "App Stream"
 ---

-# Stream
+# App Stream

 <%= render 'partials/object-tab' %>

 * TOC
 {:toc}

-A customized view of the the events happening on App.net that is streamed to the client instead of polling.
+A customized view of the global events happening on App.net that is streamed to the client instead of polling.

 ~~~ js
 {